AtjonTV/hisho/docs/topics/Hisho.md

 While Hisho tries to be platform-agnostic, there is no guarantee that it works on other platforms.

+## Git Repository

+The main Git repository of Hisho is private.

+However, there is a public mirror on [GitHub](https://github.com/AtjonTV/hisho) where Issues and Merge-Requests can be submitted to.

 ## License
 This code is licensed under the Mozilla Public License, 2.0.
 You can find a copy of the license in the LICENSE.txt file or [online](http://mozilla.org/MPL/2.0/).